ITY San Diego Program Fact Sheet and Frequently Asked Questions (FAQ)

 Where do participants sleep and what are the arrangements?
 Accommodations will always be clean, comfortable moderately upscale university dorms with 2 nights camping at La Jolla Campground.
 In dorms and tents, males and females participants are always separated and chaperoned/supervised 24/7.
 There are 1.5 staff members to every 4 students.

 Leads, Chaperones?
-Program Director Marc Chavez and experienced adult female lead summer program coordinator will maintain logistics and supervise students along with 5 trained student advisors/mentors hired based on experience working with teens.
+Program Director Marc Chavez and experienced adult female lead summer program coordinator will maintain logistics and supervise students along with 5 trained adult professional and student advisors/mentors hired based on experience working with teens.
 Most ITY staff are returning from the year before.
 Background checks required.

 Airport/Bus pick-up?
 ITY staff provides courtesy airport, bus, and train station pick-up/drop off.